-The Covid-19 pandemic has affected all the industries all over the world.
+The Covid-19 pandemic has affected all industries all over the world.
 With the slowdown of global economic growth, the security system industry has also suffered an extreme impact.
-The security system business owners are finding ways to maintain a convincing market growth by bringing modern technologies that can promote security without compromising Covid-19 safety.
+Security system business owners are finding ways to maintain a convincing market growth by bringing modern technologies that can promote security without compromising Covid-19 safety.
 In 2021, it is expected to revive from the effects of Covid-19 by making some changes in security technologies.

 In this article, we will examine the impact of Covid-19 on the home security system market and what the revival of the home security market will look like in 2021.
 We will take you through emerging technologies such as connected home security systems, touchless biometric systems, finger scans, hybrid face systems, and integrating biometrics with access control systems.

 We will also discuss how residential security will change with access control systems, CCTV and video surveillance systems, IoT security and wireless technologies, artificial intelligence-based deep learning in security systems, and do-it-yourself (DIY) security systems.